bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   ![Recently Pushed](Images/02-Pull-Request.png)

-* If completed successfully, you should see the pull request listed under the repo's "Pull request" tab.
+* If completed successfully, you should see the pull request listed under the repository's "Pull request" tab.

   ![PR List](Images/03-PR-List.png)

 ## Part II: Reviewing a Pull Request

-* In this section we will review the pull request from Part I and merge it into master. **A different project member should complete this section while others observe**.
+In this section, we will review the pull request from Part I and merge it into master. **A different project member should complete this section while others observe**.

-* Clone the repo to your computer if you haven't already done so and cd into it.
+* Clone the repository to your computer if you haven't already done so and `cd` into it.

-* First you will want to test the changes introduced by the `add-html-skeleton` branch locally.In order to examine the new branch on your local machine, run the following commands in your terminal:
+* First you will want to test the changes introduced by the `add-html-skeleton` branch locally.
+In order to examine the new branch on your local machine, run the following commands in your terminal:

   ```
   git fetch